Writing a Book Outline: 5 Essential Sections That Build a Solid Story

 If you’re looking to write the next literary classic or something abstract and stylized, this is probably not the method for you.
 However, if you’re looking for something to help you write a structurally tight story that entertains the reader with a good pace, this is a method that could help you immensely.

 I will briefly explain each section.
-And then, I will lay out an example of how I implemented this framework for my own book.
+And then, I will lay out an example of how I implemented this framework for the process of writing my own book.

 Beginning: How to Start Strong